tc39/proposal-shadowrealm/explainer.md

 The ShadowRealm proposal does not aim to provide availability protection as it is designed to share the same thread to allow synchronous communication between Realms.

-It does not provide full protection for confidentiality, as such, a ShadowRealm instance provides access to host operations that can be used to infer information from the environment in various ways, and sense the timing via the standard APIs provided by the host.
+It does not provide full protection for confidentiality, as such, a ShadowRealm instance provides access to APIs that can be used to infer information and sense the timing from the environment in various ways.

 ### <a name='Operation'></a>How does a ShadowRealm operate?